RenderKit/embree/README.md

 To use a different compiler than the Microsoft Visual C++ compiler, you additionally need to specify the proper compiler toolset through the option "Optional toolset to use (-T parameter)".
-E.g. to use Clang for compilation set the toolset to "LLVM_v142", to use the Intel® Compiler 2017 for compilation set the toolset to "Intel C++ Compiler 17.0".
+E.g. to use Clang for compilation set the toolset to "LLVM_v142".

-Do not change the toolset manually in a solution file (neither through the project properties dialog, nor through the "Use Intel Compiler" project context menu), because then some compiler specific command line options cannot be set by CMake.
+Do not change the toolset manually in a solution file (neither through the project properties dialog nor through the "Use Intel Compiler" project context menu), because then some compiler-specific command line options cannot be set by CMake.

 Most configuration parameters described in the [CMake Configuration]